Uehwan/Uehwan.github.io/_teaching/datastruct23sp.md

 - We will have online lectures from **March 2** :)
 - *Recitation* starts from **March 7**!
   - Time schedule changed: **9 p.m. - 10 p.m.**
+  - Open the recitation Colab then you'll see the link to the recording (from March 14)!
 <br/>
 <br/>